Go directly to the content

 • Daytime fatigue

-Does red light help you sleep better?
+Does red light help with better sleep?

 Red light (610–750 nm) has a completely different effect on your body than blue light.
 It: